mdshimul186/ai-lesson-maker/Backend/VIDEO_QUEUE_SYSTEM.md

    - Increment attempt counter
    - If under max attempts: requeue
    - If max attempts reached: mark as FAILED
-   - Save partial results to MinIO if possible
+   - Save partial results to S3 if possible

 4. **Server Restart**
    - Find tasks stuck in PROCESSING